Bill Maher Says Nothing Wrong With Calling Coronavirus ‘Chinese Virus,’ Mocks Rep. Ted Lieu

 “Zika is from the Zika Forest.
 Ebola from the Ebola River.
 Hantavirus, the Hantan River.
 There’s the West Nile Virus and Guinea worm and Rocky Mountain Spotted Fever, and of course the Spanish flu,” the comedian said.

 Maher also took a shot at Democratic Rep. Ted Lieu of California.
-Lieu, who is an Asian-American, has criticized conservatives and public health officials for calling COVID-19 the Wuhan virus, suggesting that the term has xenophobic implications.
+Lieu, who is an Asian-American, and has criticized conservatives and public health officials for calling COVID-19 the Wuhan virus.
+Lieu has suggested that the term has xenophobic implications.
 According to Lieu, the virus could have also been dubbed the “Milan virus,” since the city of Milan, Italy has been one of the world’s top hot spots.

 Maher dismissed and mocked Lieu, arguing that calling coronavirus the Milan virus “would be way stupider” because it did not originate in the Italian city.
 “Jesus f**king Christ,” the comedian exclaimed.